cdathuraliya/ml-puppet-scripts/perf-test/README.md

         </CSV>
 * Copy the content of this directory (`perf-test`) into `<ML_HOME>/samples`.
 * Run `run-tests.sh` script using `./run-tests.sh`.
-* Performance test results will be saved in CSV files `perf-results-model-building.csv` and `perf-results-prediction.csv` under `perf-test` directory.
+* Performance test results will be saved in CSV files `perf-results-model-building.csv` and `perf-results-prediction.csv` under `samples` directory.